 \section{Introduction and Statement of Main Result}

-The purpose of this paper is to study the Strichartz estimates for the Schr\"odinger equations on the setting of metric cone and also to study the well-posed theory and scattering theory for the Sch\"odinger equation with a nonlinearity.
+The purposes of this paper are: study the Strichartz estimates for the Schr\"odinger equations on the setting of metric cone, and establish the well-poseness theory and the scattering theory for the Schr\"odinger equation with a cubic nonlinearity.

-\subsection{The setting model.}
+\subsection{The setting model}